-Last month we explored the Enneagram types and how it related to being a mama.
-Knowing your Enneagram type can be incredibly helpful as a mom.
-Knowing who you are and how you act and react to life in stressful or joyful situations can really add valuable insight to how you parent.
-And growing yourself as a person and as a mom is always a good idea!
-Today we are going to dive deeper into the world of Enneagram Type 1 moms.
+Last month we explored the Enneagram types and how they related to being a mom.
+Knowing your Enneagram type can be beneficial as a mom.
+Knowing who you are and how you act and react to life in stressful or joyful situations can add valuable insight into how you parent—growing yourself as a person and as a mom is always a good idea!
+In this article, I will dive deeper into the world of Enneagram Type 1 moms.
 These Reformer Moms are the perfectionists of the group and work hard at seeking justice and correctness in their lives.
 Here are some ways Reformer Moms can use their unique personalities to become the best versions of themselves.

 Enneagram Type 1—Reformer Moms

 Type 1s are usually idealistic, perfectionistic, and self-controlled.
 They are often primarily concerned with being responsible and morally upright.
 They fear being evil or corrupt.
 Here are some helpful parenting tips for enneagram type 1s:

 1. Accept that you can be good without being perfect.